David Ericsson & Reed Hansuld

 David Ericsson is an award-winning woodworker/product designer in Stockholm, Sweden.
 In 2018, he was named Designer of the Year by Svensk Form, published by the Swedish Society of Crafts and Design.
 His Madonna chair, released by Gärsnäs in 2015, was Elle Decoration Sweden’s Chair of the Year, with similar honors from Årets Rum, Sveriges Arkitekter, and Sköna Hem.
 His Pinzo chair for Blä Station was Plaza Interiör’s 2019 Seating Furniture of the Year winner.
 Self-employed since 2010, David holds a Bachelors degree from Carl Malmsten Furniture Studies at Stockholm’s Linköping University and studied Art and Architecture at Sweden’s Royal Institute of Art.
 In 2019, he was profiled in the June/July issue of American Craft.
 His website is davidericsson.se.

-Reed Hansuld is a self-employed furniture maker who runs a cooperative workshop in Brooklyn, NY, where he builds furniture on commission, designs freelance for industry, and operates a homeware design company called Harold.
-A graduate of our Nine-month Comprehensive, he has been making furniture for 15 years.
-Among other honors, Reed has been awarded grants from the Ontario Arts Council, residencies at the International Turning Exchange and San Diego State University, and two finalist NICHE Awards.
-He was profiled in the December 2015 issue of American Craft and his work may be seen at reedfurnituredesign.com.
+Reed Hansuld is a self-employed furniture maker who works out of a cooperative shop in Brooklyn, NY, where he builds furniture on commission, designs freelance for industry, and operates a homeware design company called Harold.
+A 2009 graduate of our Nine-month Comprehensive, Reed has been awarded two grants from the Ontario Arts Council, a residency at the International Turning Exchange, and two finalist NICHE Awards.
+Also, in 2019 Harold earned a Rising Talent Award at the Maison & Objet trade fair in Paris.
+Reed was profiled in the December 2015 issue of American Craft.
+His website is reedfurnituredesign.com.